 African yams are edible tubers, which are a staple food in West Africa.
-They are a very versatile and can be prepared in several ways to make different yam dishes.
-Boiled yam is one of the most consumed dishes from this tuber crop; and a lot of other dishes call for it as ingredient.
+They are versatile and can be prepared several ways to make different yam dishes.
+Boiled yam is one of the most consumed dishes from this tuber crop; many other dishes call for it as an ingredient.
 This is why I am sharing this post on how to cook African yam.

 What is African Yam?

-The term African yam refers to some members of the genus Dioscorea, the two main ones being white yam (Dioscorea rotundata) and yellow yam (Discorea cayennensis).
-There are other types of yams consumed within the African continent, but the white yam is most commonly consumed.
+The term African yam refers to some members of the genus Dioscorea, mainly white yam (Dioscorea rotundata) and yellow yam (Discorea cayennensis).
+Other types of yams are consumed in Africa, but the white yam is most commonly consumed.
 There are also different cultivars of African yams, hence why we have Puna yam, Nigerian yam, Onitsha yam, Guinea yam etc.

 There are some differences in the appearance of African yam, but generally, the tubers are long with a dark brown color.
 Yam tubers generally have a rough skin with some cultivars having “bristly” appearance.